- Who was Alfred Weber?

 Limitations of the theory

 - Modes of transport competition between different transport systems, freight rates rarely directly proportional to the distance

 - Government intervention in the location of industries has grown eg zoning laws, subsidies, taxes, etc

-- Weight loss assumptions are narrow for value-added, other qualities of raw materials also have an impact on industrial location
+- Weight loss assumptions are narrow for value-added products.
+Other qualities of raw materials also have an impact on industrial location

 - Immobile labour